 Pear Tree eatery is quirky-cool: vegans + vegetarians will love it

 Pear Tree is filled with unexpected surprises, from vegan delights to signature kombucha cocktails

-On the strip of Hermanus’ Village Square lies a little bistro, blending in between other cafes and shops.
-Beyond the cobblestone pathway and spekboom, you’ll discover a treasure trove of inventive dishes, from toasty tostadas to charcoal aquafaba dessert.
+On the strip of the Hermanus Waterfront lies a little bistro, blending in between other cafes and shops.
+Beyond the cobblestone pathway and spekboom, you’ll discover a treasure trove of inventive dishes, from brisket tacos to a pear panna cotta dessert.
 Pear Tree serves a remarkable range of curious and healthy dishes, all in a casual fine dining style.
 Plus, it has an excellent view overlooking Walker Bay.

 There’s a wonderful, connected, friendly vibe at this restaurant.
 Image: Pear Tree

 When chef and restaurateur Petri Hendriksz found work in the UK, he also found colleagues who simply couldn’t pronounce his name.
 They nicknamed him “Pear Tree”.

 When he came back to South Africa and found the perfect venue to build his dream restaurant in Hermanus, the moniker was the perfect fit.
 And so, in 2015, Pear Tree was born.
 He took the theme even further with his signature dessert, the Pear Panna Cotta.